 Patient's Query

-Yeah, the ECG that I posted is the normal one.
-I do not have the new EKG on hand but I have posted the result and interpretation of it and how it compares with the normal EKG.
-The comparison report says in the impression such as sinus tachycardia, Nonspecific ST and T wave abnormality, Abnormal ECG when compared with the earlier one, Non-specific change in ST segment in inferior leads, ST now depressed in anterior leads and Inverted T waves have replaced nonspecific T wave abnormality in inferior leads.
-I have also attached an older EKG that I had during an episode of lactic acidosis for which I was admitted overnight.
-I am wondering if this is similar to the above study result?
+Yes, the ECG I posted is the normal one.
+I do not have the new EKG on hand, but I have included the results and interpretation of it, as well as how it compares to the normal EKG.
+The comparison report includes impressions such as sinus tachycardia, nonspecific ST and T wave abnormalities, abnormal ECG compared to the earlier one, nonspecific changes in the ST segment in the inferior leads, ST segment depression in the anterior leads, and inverted T waves replacing the nonspecific T wave abnormalities in the inferior leads.
+I have also attached an older EKG taken during an episode of lactic acidosis for which I was admitted overnight.
+I am wondering if this is similar to the results of the current study.

 Hello,